The spray and pray phase

 What good AI scoring actually looks like

 Not all of it is useful.
-A generic "you are a 72 percent match" number means nothing on its own.
-What I want is:
+A generic “you are a 72 percent match” number means nothing on its own.
+The deeper scoring walkthrough is really in My job search experiment with OpenClaw, now turning into a full scale SaaS idea.
+The short version is that I want:

 - A breakdown of which requirements I clearly meet.